MrsRina/MrsRina/README.md

 i started programming in 2018 when I was 13~14 years old, i did a lot of minecraft mods, games, and libraries... the time passed.

 today i am just a useless graphics programmer, and a waste of time, done for fall into the oblivion.
-i do cpp, openGL, and vulkan...
+i do cpp, opengl, and vulkan...

 `// ref`